HabitatFramework/UserGuide/interface/interface.rst

 Export Window
 =============

-Click **File... --> Export** to open the Export window.
+Click :guilabel:`File... --> Export` to open the Export window.
 This function allows users to combine both GIS features and associated attribute data from the HLU database and export the results to a new GIS layer using a pre-defined export format.
 If the database records have been filtered the 'Selected only' checkbox is automatically ticked and the number of selected GIS features is shown (as seen in :ref:`figED`).
 Only the records related to the selected INCIDs and the GIS features will be exported.
 Untick this checkbox to export all records.
 For details on how to filter records see :ref:`filter_by_attributes`.

 .. _figED: